What is the 'Dutch Reach'?

-Dutch Reach sees drivers open car door from inside with left hand, forcing them to look behind for approaching cyclists
+Highway Code update tells drivers to open car door from inside with left hand, forcing them to look behind for approaching cyclists

-Drivers and passengers will soon be encouraged to use the ‘Dutch Reach’ when opening car doors from the inside.
+Drivers and passengers are being encouraged to use the ‘Dutch Reach’ when opening car doors from the inside under new Highway Code updates.
 The Reach, made famous by policy in the cycle-friendly Netherlands, sees drivers open their car doors with their left hand (passengers with their right) when exiting a vehicle.
 This forces them to look over their shoulders for approaching cyclists, who might otherwise crash into an opening car door.

 Are you pleased to see the Dutch reach technique added to the Highway Code?
 Let us know in the comments...